ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I didn't realize how many of Angela's opinions I agreed with...until she tried to have my knee caps shattered for sleeping with her husband.
+> I don't talk trash, I talk smack.
+They're totally different.
+Trash talk is hypothetical, like: Your mom is so fat she can eat the internet.
+But smack talk is happening like right now.
+Like: You're ugly and I know it for a fact 'cause I got the evidence right there.
 >
-> <p>- Oscar Martinez</p>
+> <p>- Kelly Kapoor</p>

 <br />